 Offline market research methods have been around for a long time and they use strategies that are proven to yield results.
 Here are a few of the best methods for gathering data about your market offline.

 Surveys are still the most effective when done in person.
-In-person surveys can be done at any public area that gets a lot of traffic.
-Many businesses prefer shopping malls since people are there to look at products and already have shopping on their mind.
+In-person surveys can be done in any public area that gets a lot of traffic.
+Many businesses prefer shopping malls since people are there to look at products and already have shopping on their minds.
 In-person surveys have a high response rate that can be as much as 90%.
 An advantage of this method is that you can show people products and they can physically try them out before giving you a response.
 In-person surveys require quite a bit of human resources, but they’re much more effective than other easier methods such as telephone or mail surveys.

 Focus groups are small groups of people who meet to informally discuss your products.
 A group can be anywhere from five to ten people.
 As the moderator, you lead the discussion using scripted questions and topics related to your business.
-Aside from discussion, you may also ask them to do role playing exercises or other projective techniques.
+Aside from discussion, you may also ask them to do role-playing exercises or other projective techniques.
 A focus group meeting usually lasts a couple of hours and there may also be a few follow-up meetings.